 Some of the best views can be found from the cloud-level observation deck at the Brasstown Bald visitor center.
 On a clear day, you can see four states and enjoy 360-degree views of the Chattahoochee- Oconee National Forest’s vibrant fall foliage.
 There is also an impressive 8,000-square-foot museum with natural history exhibits and fascinating information about the area.

 The view from Brasstown Bald is one of the best views during fall in the South and is completely worth the steep trek up to the visitor’s center.
 Luckily, visitors have the option of either taking a shuttle bus or hiking up via a scenic trail.
 After enjoying the view, nature lovers will enjoy hiking one of the many hiking trails in the area, or camping in the forest nearby.

 Linn Cove Viaduct, North Carolina

 While this spectacular bridge is part of the aforementioned Blue Bridge Parkway, it is a destination in its own right!
-This postcard-perfect viewpoint is one of the most beautiful spots during fall in the south!
+This postcard-perfect viewpoint is one of the most beautiful spots during fall in the South USA!

 Today, there is a museum dedicated to the bridge that explains more of its history and complex construction complex.
 There are many things to do during fall in North Carolina near Linn Cove Viaduct.
 Hike the nearby Tanawha Trail for amazing views of the viaduct or cross the mile-high suspension bridge to enjoy sweeping views of Grandfather Mountain.